Alvis Stalwart

-The Stalwart, formally classified by the British Army as Truck, High Mobility Load Carrier (HMLC), 5 Ton, 6 x 6, Alvis/Stalwart and informally known by servicemen as the Stolly, and by former RCT as the Stally, is a highly mobile amphibious military truck.
-Built by Alvis Cars between 1963 and 1971, these vehicles served with the British Army from 1964 until 1993.
+The Stalwart, formally classified by the British Army as Truck, High Mobility Load Carrier (HMLC), 5 Ton, 6 x 6, Alvis Stalwart and informally known by servicemen as the Stolly, and by former RCT as the Stally, is a highly mobile amphibious military truck.
+Built by Alvis Cars between 1960 and 1971, these vehicles served with the British Army from 1963 until 1993.

 History

 Alvis had great success with the FV603 Saracen armoured personnel carrier, being produced from 1952.
-The Saracen having permanent 6 wheel drive, and independent parallel wishbone links and torsion bar suspension on each wheel station.
+The Saracen had permanent 6 wheel drive, and independent parallel wishbone links and torsion bar suspension on each wheel station.
 Alvis then used the same suspension and drive methods to develop the FV601 Saladin armoured car, and the Salamander airfield crash tender.

 Following the success of those vehicles, Alvis then decided to start a private venture of an off-road truck, capable of carrying 5 tons and being highly mobile.
 Using the hull and cab of the Salamander, Alvis created the 'Camion' for the military and civilian market.
 The military, having conducted fording trials with the Saracen, asked if Camion would float.
 Camion is commonly known by its chassis number of PV 1 (Project Vehicle 1), and as "The Beast" by staff at Alvis.
 While the military carried out fording trials at Instow, Alvis went away and developed PV 2.
 PV 2 was put through a number of trials and tests both in the UK and Sweden, and received various facelifts to the cab roof and body sides along the way.
-The final version of PV 2 has twin hatches and a Hiab crane, compared to the original having full length sideboards and a sliding roof hatch.
+The final version of PV 2 has twin hatches and a Hiab crane, compared to the original having full-length sideboards and a sliding roof hatch.
 PV 2 was named Stalwart.
 The Stalwart was adopted and entered service with the British Army in 1964 as a general transport truck in preference to the FV431, the load carrier variant of the FV430 series.
 The high mobility and amphibious capabilities were considered ideal for resupplying units in the field, particularly those of the British Army of the Rhine.